O'Higgins F.C.: The Instability: 1996–2004

 In the 1996 season, the club signed great players, such as midfielder Clarence Acuña, Argentine playmaker Gerardo Martino, and strikers Carlos Poblete and Ariel Cozzoni.
 However, the team got relegated to the Primera B, after finishing last in the table.
-In 1997, an Apertura and Clausura format was used, which made it difficult to achieve promotion since it wasn't utilised in the Clausura.
+In 1997, an Apertura and Clausura format was used, which made it difficult to achieve promotion since it wasn't used in the Clausura.
 Although O'Higgins had great campaigns that season, finishing in the top 4 of both tournaments, it failed to achieve promotion.

 Two years later, under the orders of René Serrano, the team achieved promotion to the First Division again.
 In 1999, the Rancagua club finished in tenth place, in which Mario Núñez and Jaime González also became the most successful goalscorer pair in Chilean football with 57 goals between both strikers.
 In the 2001 season, with financial problems and a poor season, it returned to the Primera B, having gone through three managers: Guillermo Páez, Rubén Espinoza, and Luis Droguett.
 Luis Droguett almost saved the club from being relegated, including a victory against Colo-Colo, but ultimately it was not enough to stay in the top tier.

 In 2002, under Luis Droguett's orders, the club had a decent season in the second tier but wasn't fighting for the promotion playoffs.
 For the 2003 season, Droguett was replaced by Eduardo Salas.
 The economic problems in the club were evident again, and for the most part the club used youth players.
 These problems resulted in the club's failure to be promoted again, although they were in the promotion spots (top 2 of table) until a 2–0 loss with Everton, which moved the club to a fourth-place finish.
 The 2004 season was very similar to the previous season; although the club had a very promising start, it failed to reach the Primera División again after being defeated 3–0 by Deportes Melipilla, under the orders of the Paraguayan head coach Sergio Nichiporuk, who had replaced Eduardo Salas in June.

 Despite the sports failure, the club was also experiencing hard financial problems, mainly because of Codelco but also because of irregularities in the board.
-However, in December 2004, it was reported that the ANFP's former president and entrepreneur Ricardo Abumohor would buy the team to fix the situation.
+However, in December 2004, it was reported that the Anfp's former president and entrepreneur Ricardo Abumohor would buy the team to fix the situation.